Liisa Lahti

 • An LCIA arbitration relating to the sale of wind turbines in the Ukraine (as sole counsel).

-• Arbitration (2019) concerning allegations of invoice fraud and breaches of an alleged exclusive agency agreement (as sole counsel).
+• An LMAA arbitration concerning allegations of invoice fraud and breaches of an alleged exclusive agency agreement (as sole counsel).

 • PST Energy 7 Shipping LLC v OW Bunker Malta Ltd [2015] EWCA Civ 1058, [2016] UKSC 23 – Acting for various Owners (arbitration and court, including the Supreme Court) in relation to claims arising from the insolvency of OW Bunkers.
 Issues included the relationship between retention of title clauses and claims for the price of goods (with Jonathan Crow KC of 4 Stone Buildings and as sole counsel).

-• Freezing injunction application in respect of payments made under a sovereign medium term €10bn issue of notes.
+• A freezing injunction application in respect of payments made under a sovereign medium term €10bn issue of notes.

-• Injunction application in support of arbitral proceedings.
+• An injunction application in support of arbitral proceedings.
 Issues concerning the meaning of “assets” under section 44(3) of the Arbitration Act 1996.

 • Advising on the merits of an application to set aside an anti-suit injunction obtained by a bank in connection with sums due under complex “exotic” derivatives where the contractual terms provided for LCIA arbitration in England.